CSIS-iLab/new-silk-road/DETAILED_INSTRUCTIONS.md

 The parts with the two hyphens are options that affect the behavior of `pg_restore`.
 The `--clean` options tell `pg_dump` to clear any existing data, for example.

 Notes: If you already had this db present, you may see some errors after running this command, but everything should be in working order.
 If it doesn't seem to work, try deleting your existing db with `$ dropdb reconasia` and run the above commands again.
 Also, if your local code has migrations that have not been deployed to the system you are restoring the db from, you may need to run migrations as follows:

 ```sh
 $ heroku local:run python manage.py migrate
 ```

 If you ever need to destroy the database on your local machine, you can run `$ dropdb reconasia`.

+More information on the automated DB backups is described in [our Heroku setup](HEROKU.md) documentation.

 ## Configure the application